mongodb/docs/source/reference/javascript.rst

                      initial: { csum: 0 }
                     });

-   This command in for the :option:`mongo` shell groups the documents in the collection named "``collection``" by the ``a`` and ``b`` fields, when the "``active``" field has a value of ``1``.
+   This command in for the :program:`mongo` shell groups the documents in the collection named "``collection``" by the ``a`` and ``b`` fields, when the "``active``" field has a value of ``1``.
 Then, the reduce function, adds the current value of fields "``a``" "``b``"